pallets-eco/flask-security/docs/quickstart.rst

 Flask-Security integrates with an outgoing mail service via the ``mail_util_cls`` which is part of initial configuration.
-The default class :class:`flask_security.MailUtil` utilizes the `Flask-Mailman <https://pypi.org/project/flask-mailman/>`_ package.
-Be sure to add flask_mailman to your requirements.txt.
-The older and no longer maintained package `Flask-Mail <https://pypi.org/project/Flask-Mail/>`_ is also (still) supported.
+The default class :class:`flask_security.MailUtil` utilizes the `Flask-Mail <https://pypi.org/project/flask-mail/>`_ package.
+Be sure to add flask_mail to your requirements.txt.
+The Django inspired package `Flask-Mailman <https://pypi.org/project/Flask-Mailman/>`_ is also supported.

 The following code illustrates a basic setup, which could be added to the basic application code in the previous section::

     # At top of file
-    from flask_mailman import Mail
+    from flask_mail import Mail

     # After 'Create app'
     app.config['MAIL_SERVER'] = 'smtp.example.com'